cblgh/cerca/README.md

 Assuming you're using Linux with systemd, which is the most common scenario, follow these steps.

-1. Create a user: `useradd -r cerca`
+1. Create a new system user: `useradd -r cerca`
 1. Make sure user can't log in: `usermod -s /bin/false cerca`
 1. Build `cerca`: `make`
 1. Install `cerca`: `sudo make install`